Devil4ngle/squadmortar/index.md

 If your screen size is not supported, please join our Discord community for assistance: [SquadAutoMortars Discord](https://discord.gg/Qc5y4satdz).
 ## What is this?

-PlaySquad, SquadMortar, SquadAutoMortars, Squad Mortar Calculator, Squad Mortar, Squad Auto Mortars
+PlaySquad, SquadMortar, Squad Mortar Calculator, Squad Mortar, Squad Sync Mortars